gnafit/gna/doc/source/making_sense.rst

 ParameterWrapper : class template
     * a simple wrapper for the parameter_ class meant to use on python side
     * has set and get methods
+    * carries also information about variable_'s central value

 .. _`Variable (Variable)`:

 Variable : class template
     * GNAObject_ represending a transformation with no inputs and one output
     * output is connected with variable_ instance (connection is name based)
-    * carries also information about variable_'s central value and uncertainty (sigma)

 .. _UniformAngleParameter: